Settings of the TwinCAT module generator

 return

-The PostPublishCallbackFcn property is then set to "MyCallback".
-By default, the Settings of the TwinCAT module generator is passed to the function, so that you have access to all data of the current project in the callback function.
+The PostPublishCallbackFcn property is then set to “MyCallback”.
+By default, the ProjectExporter object is passed to the function, so that you have access to all data of the current project in the callback function.

 Project.OemId and Project.OemLicenses

 Optionally, a generated TcCOM or a function block can be linked to an OEM license.
-This OEM license is checked when starting the object (besides the Beckhoff runtime license TC1220 or TC1320) in TwinCAT 3.
+This OEM license is checked when starting the object (in addition to the Beckhoff runtime license TC1220 or TC1320) in TwinCAT 3.
 If no valid license is available, the module does not start up and an error message appears.

-How to create and manage OEM certificates can be found under TwinCAT3 > TE1000 XAE > Technologies > Security Management.
+Instructions for creating and managing OEM certificates can be found under TwinCAT3 > TE1000 XAE > Technologies > Security Management.

 You can insert your OEM License Check by naming your OEM ID and your license ID or multiple license IDs to be queried.
 You can find your OEM ID in the Security Management Console (Extended Info activated).
 The license ID can be viewed by double-clicking on the corresponding license entry in TwinCAT under System > License.
 Both IDs are also included in the generated License Request File when a Request File is generated with your OEM license.